numantepe/regexengine/README.md

 # regexengine
 C Regular Expressions Engine

-This is a regular expressions engine written in C language.
+This is a regular expressions engine written from scratch in C language.

 Regular expressions are patterns used to match character combinations in strings.
+More information on regular expressions can be found here: https://en.wikipedia.org/wiki/Regular_expression

 The engine currently supports: